narner/MyWebsite/DRAFTS/Things Learned About Investing from Freelancing.md

-**FROM DIANA BERLIN:**

-***First, you have some great examples—certainly enough to “make a set” / justify a blog post.***

-***Second, the thing I think will make this piece shine the most is deciding a) who it’s for b) what action you want to inspire in them.
-Right now, it could be targeted at a founder, freelancer, angel investor, or institutional investor.
-There are lessons for each, but the piece will travel further and resonate more if you direct it at a certain profile.
-The decision here is less about “who needs the piece most” and more about what kind of person you’d ideally like to connect with more of.***

-My angel investing career is still far too short to determine whether or not I’m any good at it.
-Time and returns will tell.
+I'm still relatively early in my investing journey.
 That said, having been able to work with a variety of teams across different sectors has given me some insight into what to try to look for when assessing how companies operate.

 Being “on the ground” working with a team at a startup is, of course, a very different perspective from that of an investor hearing a pitch from a startup’s founder(s).
 While investors do of course look for the ability of a startup to execute on the vision of the founders, they don’t always get a first-hand look at how the companies operate on the ground